In Novemeber of 2024, I undertook an ambitious redesign of the University of Waterloo website as part of a course project;

 • At school; to find more information and resources (current students)

-Completed a card sorting exercise to uncover users’ mental models and drive an intuitive website navigation.
-Started by listing keywords from user interviews, then grouped the most relevant ones.
+Conducted a card sorting exercise to uncover users’ mental models of the information architecture of a website.
+I crafted a list of keywords from user interviews, grouping the most relevant ones.

-Outlined key priorities to guide a purpose-driven moodboard, drawing inspiration from design platforms and top-performing university websites.
+Identified and outlined key priorities to guide a results-driven moodboard, drawing inspiration from design platforms like Behance, Awards, and Dribble, including top-performing (benchmark) university websites like Stanford.

 I designed sitemap visuals (before and after) and evaluated whether the revised information